How To Be Less Quiet And Contribute To Group Conversations

 Give yourself permission to be quiet

 I'll start with an overarching principle.
 A lot of people psych themselves out when they try to be less quiet.
 They put pressure on themselves to say something, and if they don't they get more and more self-conscious and hard on themselves about it, which just makes the problem worse.
-Take some of that pressure away by permitting yourself to be quiet.
+Take some of that burden away by permitting yourself to be quiet.
 If you can think of something to say, great, but if not that's okay too.

 Tell yourself that you have to say something every so often